 Example: Code JEFFERSON with the cylinder described below.
 Locate the first letter J on the first wheel 1 ABCEIGDJFVUYMHTQKZOLRXSPWN and take the letter directly below (here beside) or F. Continue with the Nth letter and the Nth wheel.
 The encrypted message is: FHYGMNYBL

-The Jefferson Wheel decryption requires knowing the configuration of the cylinder of the transmitter in order to perform a decryption.
+The Jefferson Wheel decryption requires knowing the configuration of the cylinder of the transmitter.

 Position the letters of the encrypted message on the wheels and read the line directly (or directly above depending on how the coding was done)